A 2026 Guide to Assisted Living Facilities – How to Find the Right Community for You

 • Search our assisted living directory.

-• Ask your healthcare provider which assisted living communities they recommend.
+• Ask your health care provider which assisted living communities they recommend.

 How to Find the Right Assisted Living Community

-Questions Related to the Home or Facility
+Questions About the Home or Facility

 1. How many people live at the facility?
 What is the ratio of caregivers to residents?